TeamJM/journeymap-docs/docs/en/Tools and Customisation/custom-mob-icons.md

 ## **Mob Icon Sources**

 JourneyMap 5.3+ no longer uses folders of icons.
 Instead, it uses mob icons via standard resource location, just like any other texture in Minecraft.
-This is so **mods can provide their own mob icons</b> and <b>resource packs can provide or override mob icons** like everything else in the game.
+This is so **mods can provide their own mob icons resource packs can provide or override mob icons** like everything else in the game.

 JourneyMap 5.3+ uses the mob's entity texture resource location and substitutes "/entity/" with "/entity_icon/" to look up the mob icon.
 Thus: